Learn How to grow Aronia and relish this low-maintenance and easy to grow superfruit at home.

 What is Aronia

-Aronia, which is also called as chokeberry is a small shrub native to Eastern North America that offers acidic, delicious edible berries.
+Aronia, which is also called as chokeberry is a small shrub native to Eastern North America that offers acidic, delicious edible berries that also attracts birds.

 USDA Zones: 3 to 8